 Your baby's first check-up will take place immediately after birth.
-First and foremost, the doctor or midwife will check that your baby has made it through everything well.
+First and foremost, your doctor or midwife will check that your baby has survived everything well.
 To do this, they examine the baby’s vital functions, such as breathing and cardiovascular activity, at short intervals.
 They also watch your baby carefully so that they can intervene right away if any problems arise.
 Some quick and painless tests are done for this purpose.
-The doctor or midwife will listen to your baby's heart and lungs, check their breathing, test their muscle tone and reflexes, and assess the colour and blood flow of their skin.
+Your doctor or midwife will listen to your baby's heart and lungs, check their breathing, test their muscle tone and reflexes, and assess the colour and blood flow to their skin.
 They also measure the baby's length, weight and girth.

 The individual results from these screenings correlate to points that are recorded in what’s known as the.
 The sum of the points awarded gives the Apgar score.
 It indicates how well your baby has already adjusted to life outside your belly.
-Apgar stands for appearance, pulse, grimace (i.e. facial movement), activity and respiration.
+In, English, Apgar stands for Appearance (skin color), Pulse (heart rate), Grimace (reflex irritability), Activity (muscle tone), and Respiration.
+Although the order and words are different in German, the term Apgar is also used and tests for the same things.
 If the Apgar score is low, this usually indicates a lack of oxygen.
 Then the baby must be supplied with oxygen or put on a ventilator.
-After five to ten minutes, the score is checked again to see if the newborn can now breathe on their own.
+After five to ten minutes, the value is checked again to see if the newborn can now breathe on their own.

-The doctor or midwife will clarify other points during your baby’s first check-up.
-They check if your baby has any swelling or deformities, make sure they are fully developed, and see if there were any injuries during birth.
+Your doctor or midwife will clarify other points during the first examination.
+They check if your baby has any swelling or visible birth defects, make sure they are fully developed, and see if there were any injuries during birth.
 They also check to see if your baby has jaundice.
 This is not uncommon in newborns and generally not a cause for concern.
 It only needs to be treated if a certain blood level is too high.
 This value shows the blood concentration of the pigment .